SUAT-lhy/MEISHAV100---FPGA-verifaction-on-VC707/README.md

 - QT Creator
 - MingW64 compiler (installed with Visual Studio 2022 and QT Creator)

+FT2232 is a popular USB to multi-purpose serial interface chip.
+Its primary function is to act as a bridge, enabling a computer to communicate with low-level hardware debug interfaces (such as JTAG, SPI, and UART) via a USB connection.

 ## 7.3 Configuring FT2232 Program

 ```c